 NC Cooperative Extension Celebrates 100 Years

-In North Carolina and across the country, 2014 will mark the 100th anniversary of Cooperative Extension programs.
+In North Carolina and across the country, 2014 marked the 100th anniversary of Cooperative Extension programs.
 Extension’s centennial is linked to the signing of the federal Smith-Lever Act, which provided funds for life-changing educational programs.

 Today, Cooperative Extension programs in North Carolina are based in all the state’s 100 counties and on the Qualla Boundary of the Eastern Band of the Cherokee Indians.
 These programs draw on research-based knowledge from the state’s land-grant universities — N.C.
 State University and N.C.
 Agricultural and Technical State University – to provide education to citizens.